sepideh-abedini/MaskSQL/Framework.md

 # Framework

-MaskSQL is implemented on top of an LM-enabled pipeline framework.
+MaskSQL is implemented on top of an LM-enabled pipeline framework which we explain here.
-First, we explain the framework.

 We start to dig into how the framework works, starting from the `main.py`.